 In 2007, whereas most developers would have torn down the decrepit old building, Mike chose to radically upgrade and expand the building footprint and to completely reconfigure the interior while retaining an eclectic but powerful tribute to the history of the firehouse itself.
 At that time, Mike was excited to take a leadership role in helping to reinvent the southside of Bethlehem’s post steel era.
 The only downside was that to this day, Mike laments that this was the most financially irresponsible investment that he knowingly made.
 He says that with a big proud smile on his face!

-Today, tenants in the Victory Firehouse include an early stage venture capital fund, a family office, a medical device start-up and a fitness trainer.
-The gym is also host to many community events which Mike graciously offers the space to a select mix of local users.
+Today, tenants in the Victory Firehouse include an early stage venture capital fund, a family office and a medical device start-up.